 - Special education needs, especially to help children read and write

 - Psychological counseling and providing strategies to cope with learning disabilities may be helpful

-- Currently, there are no specific methods or guidelines to prevent Trisomy X Syndrome genetic condition
+Currently, there are no specific methods or guidelines to prevent Triple X Syndrome genetic condition.

 - If there is a family history of the condition, then genetic counseling will help assess risks, before planning for a child